 The principles behind formulating a porcelain are quite simple.
 You just need to know the purpose of each material, a starting recipe and a testing regimen.

-A traditional functional ware porcelain is actually just a vitrified clay body with low Fe2O3 contamination.
-A general porcelain recipe is fairly easy to derive.
-Unlike glazes, we do not really consider the chemistry of porcelains, we are interested in the physical properties.
-Let's talk about formulating your own porcelain (without getting too technical).
-While I am talking here about making a plastic porcelain, the principles outlined are certainly applicable to other types, just think outside the box when you need to.
+A traditional functional ware plastic porcelain is actually just a vitrified clay body with low Fe2O3 contamination.
+Unlike glazes, we do not really consider the chemistry of porcelains, we are interested in physical properties that can be observed and measured.

 General purpose functional porcelains contain